Completing Quests & Talking to NPC's

 Conversation parser explained

 The parser links words individually to other statements.
 Thus if you ask "job" and get a reply "I am a baker" you could type "baker" to get more information.
-The best thing to remember is that many of the keywords will be highlighted.
-Further discussion following the NPC's reply "I am waiting for the return of my beloved" will be triggered by "return" and "beloved".
+The best thing to remember is that many of the keywords will be highlighted and can be clicked on to further the discussion.

 For many of the Quest NPC's, there is a lot of back story, and it can be rewarding to find out just what the quest is actually about - for instance, the NPC's in the Mountain Pass have a whole story behind them.
 Some writers (Kybare, Catherine) have added Easter Eggs into their dialogues, which are intended to give an added kick to players who spend time exploring EUO - in the Mountain Pass, try finding a hidden NPC and asking him about his creator!